 i) Infection with normally harmless tuberculosis-like bacteria.

-j) A family history of PID.
+j) A family history of IEI.

 1. Assessment of humoral immune response: